 Every cannabis plant has the innate ability to grow the reproductive organs of the opposite sex as a survival mechanism.
-This ability is one of the factors that enabled it to successfully proliferate in climates all around the world, adapting and surviving even in hostile conditions.
+This ability, which is not unique to cannabis in the plant kingdom and has even been observed in some species of frogs, is one of the factors that enabled it to successfully proliferate in climates all around the world, adapting and surviving even in hostile conditions.
 It is not unknown for male plants to produce feminine flowers, making it possible for the plant to self-pollinate, produce seeds and ensure the survival of the species for another generation.
 However it is far more common for a female plant to produce male flowers for the same purpose.
 This fantastic survival trait is not only useful for the plant, but has now been turned to the advantage of people who wish to grow it.

 Rather than being produced from male spore meeting female flower, feminized seeds are the result of forcing a female plant to produce pollen and then using this to fertilize another female.
 The resulting seeds lack male chromosomes, so when they are grown out, each plant will produce female flowers and growth characteristics.
 It is important to note that when this technique was in its infancy, a breed chosen to create male pollen usually had a genetic background that was prone to produce hermaphrodites anyway.
 These were easier to trigger into growing the distinctive banana-shaped male reproductive organs.
 Unfortunately they could also pass on their marked hermaphrodite tendencies to their offspring.
 Nowadays, significant advances in feminized cannabis seed breeding has solved this problem with new techniques for coaxing even the most reluctantly hermaphroditic variety into a yield of the fertile yellow dust.